Princeton-Robot-Planning-and-Learning/prbench/docs/envs/StickButton2D-b5.md

 ### References
 This environment is based on the Stick Button environment that was originally introduced in "Learning Neuro-Symbolic Skills for Bilevel Planning" (Silver et al., CoRL 2022).
+This version is simplified in that the robot or stick need only make contact with a button to press it, rather than explicitly pressing.
+Also, the full stick works for pressing, not just the tip.